Front organization: Other

 An anti-Islamist feminist group in the Muslim world has also been accused of being a front organization.
 The Organization of Women's Freedom in Iraq has been accused of being a front for the Worker-Communist Party of Iraq.

+Other

+United States

+Historian Matthew Dallek writes that the John Birch Society's (JBS) pioneering use of front organizations starting in the late 1950s helped spread far-right issues outside of the JBS and into broader public discourse and that it "became a template for conservative advocacy for decades to come."